timbrel/GitSavvy/docs/misc.md

 Running the command first prompts for branch selection; then it displays a limited log with commits unique to the chosen branch.
 Upon selection, the commit is [cherry-picked][1] into the current branch.

 [1]: https://git-scm.com/docs/git-cherry-pick

+## `git: mv current file`

+Move or rename the current file.
+The command will prompt for the new filename.